Lead routing for small teams

 How it works

-From form submission to the right Slack channel
+From form response to the right Slack channel

 Why this matters